Course Catalog: 2025 Summer Session 2

 Description of sample data; probability distributions including the Normal distribution; correlation and regression; sampling; hypothesis testing; statistical inference; other topics may include Chi-square tests, multiple regression, and ANOVA.

-LSC or CORE: Quantitative Reasoning
+CORE: Quantitative Reasoning